LanodArisato/Enterprise-Computing/Project 2/README.md

-# 🚂 Train Yard – Java Multi-Threaded Simulation
+# 🚂 Project 2: Train Yard – Java Multi-Threaded Simulation

 ## 📖 Overview
 Train Yard is a **Java-based simulation** that models the operation of a railway switch yard under **multi-threaded programming principles**.
 The project demonstrates concurrency, synchronization, and deadlock avoidance while simulating trains moving through a yard with shared switches.